Where to find support for:

-AW2 members have received or expect to receive a 30 percent rating for one or more injuries from the Disability Evaluation System (see Page 99 of The Family Caregiver Curriculum, Module 4: Navigating Services and Benefits).
+AW2 members have received or expect to receive a 30 percent rating for one or more injuries from the Disability Evaluation System.

 This program offers support and advice to its members and their families.
 Service begins during treatment and continues until the service member/ veteran returns to active duty or a civilian community.

 AW2 helps you and your family member learn about federal, state, and private benefit systems.
 It links you and your family member to financial, educational, employment, legal, and medical resources.

 The AW2 toll free number is: 1-800-237-1336.
 To read more, Army Wounded Warrior Program (AW2) website.

 A Warrior Transition Unit (WTU) is an Army Brigade, Battalion, or Company that provides care to service members who are considered to not be severely injured (approximately 29 percent or less disability rating).

 WTU offers command and administrative support, primary care, and case management to its members.
 Soldiers are assigned a Primary Care Manager (Physician), Nurse Case Manager, and a Squad Leader to help the soldier and his or her family to heal and return to the Army or transition to civilian life.

 Warriors in Transition (WT) have enhanced access to care: